Walk around Oahu (Koko Marina to Dillingham Fountain)

 Kalanianaole Highway

-We got ourselves a parking garage and no car.
+We got ourselves a parking garage and no car and nowhere to go.

 Niu Stream Bridge